nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2b.
 There are neither deadlines before nor on the specified date

 > 2b1.
 Program returns a message, saying there are neither tasks due before nor on the specified date<br>
   Use case ends

+#### Use case: View completed tasks

+**MSS**

+1. User requests to view all completed tasks
+2. Program shows the list of completed todo tasks<br>
+Use case ends

+**Extensions**

+2a.
+There are no completed tasks

+> 2a1.
+Program returns a message, saying there are no completed tasks<br>
+  Use case ends

 #### Use case: Find a specific task